DeeboyEdx/FreeFileSync-PS-Function/README.md

  Get FreeFileSync from [their website](https://freefilesync.org) and install it to its default path, `C:\Program Files\FreeFileSync`.

-# How to Load Function
+# How to Load the Function
 Open a PowerShell session and navigate to the directory containing the ps1 file.

 ![image of changing directory to scripts folder in PS](https://user-images.githubusercontent.com/71462840/137852010-6f297c72-947c-4f50-874c-c653f59324d3.png)